hypatia-software-org/hypatia-engine/CONTRIBUTING.md

 - `git branch -d that-branch` **Note:** `-D` will be necessary for branches merged via `git cherry-pick -s`.
 - `git push origin --delete that-branch`

+### Git Tips

+Here are some useful Git tips and tricks for developers.

+#### Show the Most Commonly Useful Commands

+`git help everyday`

+#### Describe the Purpose of a Branch

+`git branch --edit-description`

+This will open your text editor so that you can describe the purpose of the branch, making it a great chance to document the overall goals and rationale for the branch and how it benefits Hypatia.

+##### For Maintainers

+All Hypatia maintainters should enable the following option in Git:

+`git config --global branch.mergedesc true`

+This will cause `git merge` to include the description of branches when merging, although maintainers will need to take one more step for that.

+1. Use the `--log` flag whenever running `git merge`.

+2. Tell Git to always use `--log` when merging in certain branches.
+For example, in Hypatia one could run `git config branch.master.mergOptions "--log"` and `git config branch.develop.mergeOptions "--log"`.
+This will cause all merges performed in those two branches to automatically use the `--log` option to include branch descrptions.

+#### Show the Most Recent Commit on Branches

+`git branch -vv`

+This only shows local branches.
+Using `-avv` instead will show all branches, local and remote.

+#### List Merged Branches

+`git checkout master && git branch --merged`

+This will show all local branches that we have merged into `master`.
+You can use `grep` and `xargs` to delete all such branches like so:

+`git branch --merged | grep -v '\*' | xargs -n 1 git branch -d`

+#### Reword the Last Commit Message

+`git commit -v --amend`

+#### Add Files/Changes to the Last Commit

+First use `git add` to stage the changes you want to include in the previous commit, then run:

+`git commit --amend -C HEAD`

+This is also a useful way to immediately fix a bug or problem in the most recent commit.

+#### List All Files Git Ignores

+`git ls-files --others -i --exclude-standard`

+#### See a "Pretty" Graph of All Branches

+`git log --all --decorate --oneline --graph`

+#### See All Changes Made in the Last Week

+`git log --all --since=one.week.ago`

+You can also use the `--no-merges` flag if you aren't interested in seeing merge commits.

 ## General Documentation Rules

   * Always explain what everything is and how it works, to the best of your understanding!